-"Called To Be" - John 14:1-14 - Apr 24, 2005
+"A Call To Action" - John 14:1-14 - May 18, 2014

-I'm going to have to speak up this morning, mostly to overcome the deafening sound of eyelids closing as I begin a sermon on the opening verses of John 14.
-Why the sound of eyelids closing?
-Well, this has to be the all-time number-one text used for funeral services, and I suspect that many of you have sat through countless renditions of "in my Father's house are many mansions/rooms/dwelling places/whatever, so much so that you can't help yourself thinking "here we go again" and put the face on autopilot while the brain checks out for a quarter-hour nap.
+Someone - who shall remain nameless - actually (and happily) confessed to me this week that they don't listen to my sermons.
+While this might sound a bit upsetting, it's not really - it's just that this person is more honest than many!
+And this morning we will likely be overwhelmed by the deafening sound of eyelids closing as I begin a sermon on the opening verses of John 14.
+Why such a calamitous noise?
+That's due in large part to this being the all-time number-one text used for funeral services and I suspect that many of you have sat through countless renditions of "in my Father's house are many mansions/rooms/dwelling places/whatever, so much so that you can't help yourself thinking "here we go again" and put your face on autopilot attentiveness while your brain checks out for a quarter-hour nap.

-Part of the reason that this text is used so much for funerals derives from its original context, with the impending funeral of Jesus hanging in the air.
+Of course part of the reason this text is used so much for funerals derives from its original context, with the impending funeral of Jesus hanging in the air.
 Even though the disciples still hadn't clued in to what was coming that very night, we can't help thinking about the coming arrest, trial and execution as we hear these last minute instructions from Jesus to his disciples.

 It seems most appropriate that Jesus' opening words to them here are, "Do not let your hearts be troubled."
 After all, he has just startled his closest followers with a series of devastating announcements, beginning by telling his disciples that one of them would betray him.
-Naturally enough, their first reaction is to look at each other in confusion, wondering what he means, and which one of them will be the culprit.
-And before they can recover from that shock, and as soon as Judas had slips out to fulfill his role, Jesus then drops the bombshell on them.
+Naturally enough their first reaction is to look at each other in confusion, wondering what he means and which one of them will be the culprit.
+Before they can recover from that shock and as soon as Judas slips out to fulfill his role Jesus then drops the bombshell on them.
 "Little children, I am with you only a little longer ... where I am going, you cannot come."
-A stunning revelation, that shakes them to their very cores, even if they had heard a couple of hints recently.
+A stunning revelation, that shakes them to their very cores even if they had heard a couple of hints recently.
 "Going away?"
 "When?"
 "Where?"
 "What next?!"

-Peter, ever the impulsive leader, cannot contain himself, and asks, "Lord, where are you going?"
-Jesus softens the blow a little, repeating the statement that they cannot follow, but adding that it is "for now", and gives them reassurance that they "will follow afterward."
-But Peter can't let it rest, and demands to know why he can't follow now, and professes his undying devotion, to which Jesus predicts that before the night is over, Peter will deny him not once, not twice, but three times.
+Peter, ever the impulsive leader, cannot contain himself and asks, "Lord, where are you going?"
+Jesus softens the blow a little, repeating the statement that they cannot follow, but adding that it is "for now" and gives them reassurance that they "will follow afterward."
+But Peter can't let it rest and demands to know why he can't follow now.
+Moreover he professes his undying devotion, to which Jesus predicts that before the night is over Peter will deny him not once, not twice, but three times.

 The disciples' world is in shambles.
-Their beloved teacher is leaving them, he tells them they cannot follow, and already one by one they seem to be betraying and abandoning him.
-"What's happening?
-What's next?!" they had to be asking themselves, if not each other.
-Confused, in turmoil, shaken to the roots of their faith in him, the disciples are troubled.
+Their beloved teacher is leaving them, he tells them they cannot follow and already one by one they seem to be betraying and abandoning him.
+Confused and shaken to the roots of their faith in him, the disciples are troubled.

 "Do not let your hearts be troubled.
 Believe in God, believe also in me."
-With these words, Jesus begins one of the most comforting, reassuring passages in scripture, and makes to his disciples and to us three most profound promises.
+With these words, Jesus begins one of the most comforting, reassuring passages in scripture and makes to his disciples - and to us - three most profound promises.
+Now, for those of you who have fallen into a hypnotic trance, I am going to count slowly to three.
+When I get to three you will wake up and pay close attention.